Code Lyoko: Plot

-Jeremy Belpois, an 8th grade prodigy attending boarding school at Kadic Academy, discovers a quantum supercomputer in an abandoned factory near his school.
-Upon activating it, he discovers a virtual world called Lyoko, consisting of four separate environments known as "sectors", and inhabited by an artificially intelligent girl named Aelita.
-He also finds out about X.A.N.A., a fully autonomous, malevolent, and highly intelligent multi-agent system, that also dwells within the Supercomputer.
+Jeremy Belpois, an 8th grade prodigy attending boarding school at Kadic Academy, discovers a quantum supercomputer in an abandoned factory near the school.
+Upon activating it, he discovers a virtual world called Lyoko, consisting of four separate environments known as "sectors" and inhabited by an artificially intelligent girl named Aelita.
+He also learns of X.A.N.A., a fully autonomous, malevolent, and highly intelligent multi-agent system that also dwells within the Supercomputer.
 Using structures on Lyoko known as Towers to gain access to the real world, X.A.N.A. can possess electronics, living beings, and other targets like a virus to wreak havoc.
 X.A.N.A. is determined to eliminate anyone aware of the Supercomputer's existence to achieve freedom to conquer Earth and destroy humanity.

-In Season 1, Jeremy works tirelessly to materialize Aelita into the real world and stop attacks caused by X.A.N.A., being aided by his three friends, Odd Della Robbia, Ulrich Stern, and Yumi Ishiyama, collectively known as the Lyoko Warriors, whom he virtualizes into Lyoko through devices known as scanners.
-They achieve this by escorting Aelita to various Towers on Lyoko, all while under attack from hostile, X.A.N.A.-controlled programs known as monsters.
-Once a Tower is deactivated by Aelita, Jeremy can launch the "Return to the Past" program, which sends the world back in time to undo any damage caused by X.A.N.A., while anyone scanned into the Supercomputer retains their memory of the events.
+In Season 1, Jeremy works to materialize Aelita into the real world and stop attacks caused by X.A.N.A.
+He is aided by his three friends, Odd Della Robbia, Ulrich Stern, and Yumi Ishiyama, collectively known as the Lyoko Warriors, whom he virtualizes into Lyoko through devices known as scanners.
+They achieve this by escorting Aelita to various Towers on Lyoko while under attack from hostile, X.A.N.A.-controlled programs known as monsters.
+Once a Tower is deactivated by Aelita, Jeremy can launch the "Return to the Past" program, which sends the world back in time and undoes damage caused by X.A.N.A., though anyone scanned into the Supercomputer retains their memory of the events.
 In the episode "Code: Earth," Aelita is finally materialized, but the group discovers that X.A.N.A. had planted a virus inside of her which will kill her if the Supercomputer is turned off.
 They realize that they cannot destroy X.A.N.A. without destroying Aelita in the process.